Bariatric (weight-loss) surgery

 Learn how Vivian Duffy, a single mother of three lost 134 pounds and the threats of diabetes and high blood pressure have subsided.

-Our 16 year Bariatric Program at Community Hospital was originally certified in 2005 and is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+Our bariatric program started in 2001 and since then more than 2,000 weight-loss surgeries have been done.
+The program is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).

 - laparoscopic gastric bypass